apigee/api-platform-samples/learn-edge/apikey-security/README.md

         </VerifyAPIKey>
     ```

   Can you see that this policy looks for an API key in a query parameter called `apikey`?
+You can read about this policy (and all policies) [in the Edge docs](http://docs.apigee.com/api-services/reference/verify-api-key-policy).

 * In the `apiproxy/proxies/default.xml` file, we **attach the policy** to the ProxyEndpoint's Preflow.
 Just remember that the Preflow is the first flow that is executed when a new request comes in to Apigee Edge.
 So, the first thing that happens on Edge is that it checks to see if the API key is valid.